klust/windows-client-HPC/docs/4_Cluster_Stack/4_01_EESSI.md

 This setup is for openSUSE 15 (tested with 15.5) on WSL2 with systemd enabled so that the automounter can be used and so that it is no longer needed to call `cvmfs_config wsl2_start` every time the openSUSE distribution in WSL is restarted.
+**As of January 2026, the instructions do not yet work on SUSE 16 or Tumbleweed as those use a different and newer version of OpenSSL for which no matching CVMFS binaries are distributed.**

 -   Ensure you have a openSUSE WSL2 setup with systemd running.
 We'll enable autofs after installing EESSI (as it is installed as a dependency of